Local Heroes and Iconic Brands

-Last week Food and Drink North East (FADNE) consulted with over 165 food and drink producers from across our region.
-Asking them how the COVID-19 crisis will effect their businesses.
+Food and Drink North East (FADNE) consulted with over 165 food and drink producers from across our region.
+Asking them how the COVID-19 crisis will impact their businesses.
 The results were startling, to say the least, with many stating the resultant down-turn in trade would mean they could go out of business within one to three months.

 The current crisis has changed everything, at least in the short-term, leaving many of our local producers fighting for survival.
 With retailers and routes to market closing down many are sitting on stock they cannot sell.

-If something is not done to stimulate trade and kick-start cashflow we are at real risk losing many of our most innovative businesses.
-Devastating our regional economy and food identity as well as triggering job losses totalling anywhere between 750 and 1850+.
+If something is not done to stimulate trade and kick-start cashflow we are at real risk of losing many of our most innovative businesses.
+Thsi would devastate our regional economy and food identity as well as triggering job losses totalling anywhere between 750 and 1850+.

-Food and Drink North East is creating the Local Heroes initiative.
+Food and Drink North East has launched the Local Heroes initiative.
 An online food market that promotes, sells and delivers high-quality local North East food and drink to homes and people across our region.

-As well as helping local businesses large and small each Local Heroes order will include a 10-15% ‘community premium’ to ensure we can supply free boxes and meals to the most vulnerable and hardest hit in our communities such as low-income families, the socially isolated, NHS staff etc.
+As well as helping local businesses large and small each Local Heroes order will include a 10% contribution to ‘community fund’ that will help support the most vulnerable and hardest hit in our communities such as low-income families, the socially isolated, NHS staff etc.

 Steeped in an entrepreneurial history from the launch of Lucozade in 1927 through to iconic heritage brands such as Bero, Newcastle Brown Ale, Ringtons Tea and Primula Cheese.